 February 19, 2014

 CVD is one of the main causes of death in developed countries, but it is uncommon in people under 50 years of age.
-However, by 2015, the average age of HIV-positive individuals in the United States will reach 50 years, requiring an increased effort on preventing and managing CVD, especially myocardial infarction (MI).
+However, by 2015, the average age of HIV-positive individuals in the U.S. will reach 50 years, requiring an increased effort on preventing and managing CVD, especially MI.
 Several studies have also described a higher MI risk in people infected with HIV, but the cause of CVD in this group is complex, with many confounding factors.

 In order to clarify the association between HIV infection and MI risk, Michael J. Silverberg, Ph.D., M.P.H., and colleagues conducted a cohort study using electronic medical records of adult HIV-positive and negative members of the Kaiser Permanente (KP) Northern and Southern California health plans covering the period of 1996-2009.
 The records included information on prescription medications (including antiretroviral drugs), inpatient and outpatient diagnoses and visits, laboratory tests, vital status, and CVD risk factors, as well as HIV-related data, such as exposure risk and duration of infection.